Quaternionic superconductivity links spinful pairing, topology, and charge-$4e$ order: Conclusions

 \section{Conclusions}

 We formulated spinful superconductivity as a quaternion field theory by encoding the singlet–triplet gap in a single quaternion \(q(\mathbf k)\).
-This compresses the BdG algebra to \(H_{\rm BdG}=\xi_{\mathbf k}\tau_z+\tau_+q+\tau_-\,\overline q\), keeps time reversal (with \(T^2=-1\)) and spin rotations explicit, and makes Altland–Zirnbauer placement (C/CI/DIII) a direct algebraic constraint on \(q\).
+This compresses the BdG algebra to \(H_{\rm BdG}=\xi_{\mathbf k}\tau_z+\tau_+q+\tau_-\,q^{\ddagger}\), keeps time reversal (with \(T^2=-1\)) and spin rotations explicit, and makes Altland–Zirnbauer placement (C/CI/DIII) a direct algebraic constraint on \(q\).
+In this formulation the generic mixed singlet--triplet spectrum remains branch-split, whereas the commonly used perfect-square expression appears only in the unitary subclass.
 In the same variables, a minimal Ginzburg–Landau functional follows, where the basic invariants reduce to quaternion norms and products, simplifying symmetry bookkeeping and aligning naturally with the Quaternionic (FKMM) bundle viewpoint of TRI systems.

-A key outcome is a concise treatment of charge-\(4e\) order: defining \(Q\propto \mathrm{Sc}(q^2)\) yields phase locking \(\varphi_Q\simeq2\varphi_q\), halved flux \(hc/4e\), and a dominant second Josephson harmonic when quartets prevail.
-We also provided an analytic one-loop evaluation of \(\Pi(0)\), including prefactors, which sets a quantitative vestigial-\(4e\) criterion via \(\mu_{\rm eff}=\mu-g^2\Pi(0)\).
-Numerically, we verified (i) a DIII lattice model with a full bulk gap and nontrivial \(\mathbb Z_2\) index computed directly from \(q\), (ii) a GL \(4e\) vortex carrying \(\Phi_0/2\), and (iii) quartet-dominated correlations and a CPR with a strong \(2\varphi\) component.
+A key outcome is a concise treatment of charge-\(4e\) order: defining \(Q\propto \mathrm{Sc}(q^2)\) yields phase locking \(\varphi_Q\simeq2\varphi_q\), halved flux \(h/4e\), and a dominant second Josephson harmonic when quartets prevail.
+We also provided an analytic one-loop evaluation of \(\Pi(0)\), including prefactors, which sets a quantitative vestigial-\(4e\) criterion via \(\mu_{\rm eff}=\mu-\frac{g^2}{2}\Pi(0)\).
+Numerically, we verified (i) a DIII lattice model with a full bulk gap and nontrivial \(\mathbb Z_2\) index computed from the occupied BdG eigenvectors (sewing-matrix Pfaffian), (ii) a GL \(4e\) vortex carrying \(\Phi_0/2\), and (iii) quartet-dominated correlations and a CPR with a strong \(2\varphi\) component.

 The framework is readily extendable to multiband/SOC materials, non-centrosymmetric crystals, and mesoscopic devices, providing a unified language that links symmetry, topology, and higher-order condensation.